SeatizenDOI/plancha-workflow/README.md

 | filt_exclude_specific_datetimeUTC | Allow to filter frame by utc interval. |
 | rgp_station | Name of rgp station.
 If filled, force to use rgp station instead base. |

+## Discussion Mohan/Victor/Sylvain - 2025/05/09

+Problem: We observe discrepancies of several centimeters between two board passes over the same area.

+- In the PPK solution, horizontal uncertainties (sde, sdn) are below 1 cm, and vertical uncertainty is between 1 to 2 cm (for Q1 points).
+- Between the specifications of the ECT400 echosounder and the fact that a fixed and uncalibrated speed-of-sound coefficient of 1.04 is used, we end up with a measurement uncertainty for this sensor ranging from ±2 cm to ±5 cm.
+- When comparing the sessions 20231215_REU-ST-LEU_ASV-1_01, 20240426_REU-ST-LEU_ASV-1_01, and 20250425_REU-ST-LEU_ASV-1_03, we generally observe a difference between the bathymetries of about 4 cm on average with a standard deviation of 10 cm.
+This confirms the two points above.

+Note 1: There is no point in looking for topographic changes smaller than about 10 cm.

+Note 2: The grid pattern improves the overall quality of the bathymetry.
+Without it, we are limited by the spacing between transects in terms of the size of the features we can detect.

+Note 3: A difference between two rasters may be due to a lack of points in the preprocessed bathy file of one of the two sessions, rather than a real difference.

 ## Contributing

 Contributions are welcome!
 To contribute, please follow these steps: